HumanSignal/label-studio/docs/source/guide/labeling.md

 4. Click **Submit** to save your annotation.
 5. Click the next task in the data manager to open the quick labeling view for that task and repeat steps 2-4.

 ## Perform ML-assisted labeling with interactive preannotations

 If you have a machine learning backend set up to [get interactive preannotations](ml.html#Get-interactive-preannotations), you can choose whether to use those predictions while you label.

 1. After you start labeling, you can enable **Auto-Annotation** to see and use the smart option to assign a label to draw a shape, mask, or assign a keypoint.
 After using the smart option to draw on an image, or labeling a text or HTML span, the ML backend returns predictions.
 2. For image labeling, you can choose whether to **Auto accept annotation suggestions** after you enable auto-annotation.
 If you automatically accept annotation suggestions, regions show up automatically and are immediately created.
-If you don't automatically accept suggestions, the regions appear but you can reject or approve them manually, either individually or all at once.
+If you don't automatically accept suggestions, the regions appear, but you can reject or approve them manually, either individually or all at once.
 Predicted text regions are automatically accepted.

 ## Use keyboard shortcuts to label regions faster

 Use keyboard shortcuts, or hotkeys, to improve your labeling performance.
 When performing a labeling task, click the gear icon to see more details about hotkeys or to enable or disable hotkeys.

 This table describes the hotkeys for a standard keyboard.
 For a Mac keyboard, use return instead of enter, delete instead of backspace, and option instead of alt.